I’ve written about purpose dozens of times. . .but I feel impressed to discuss it again. . .from a little different perspective.

-We all know the story of Ruth and how she left her family and country to care for her mother-in-law Naomi in a foreign land.
+We all know the story of Ruth and how she left her family and country to care for her mother-in-law Naomi in a land foreign to her.

-Frankly, Ruth had to be a good woman because Naomi was having a major pity party and certainly wasn’t the kind of person you’d want to hang around as she grieved for her husband and sons.
+Frankly, Ruth had to be a good woman because Naomi was majorly depressed and certainly not the kind of person you want to hang around as she grieved for her husband and sons.

-Ruth would not leave Naomi no matter how many times she told her to leave.
+Ruth would not leave Naomi no matter how many times she told her to go back home.
 Instead, Ruth loved Naomi and ended up following her instructions to become the wife of the richest man in town.
 Plus she secured her place in the lineage of Jesus.

 Ruth 4:13 in the Amplified Bible says: